Programs

 May I re-submit a proposal?

-• Yes, as long as you meet the eligibility requirements, we strongly encourage you to re-apply.
-If you received written comments on the proposal, be sure that you address those concerns in the resubmission.
+• Yes, if you meet the eligibility requirements, you may resubmit your proposal.
+If you received written comments, be sure to address them in the application.

 May I hold grants from other organizations?